oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 This document also specifies an optional mechanism for Key Binding, or the concept of binding an SD-JWT to key material controlled by the Holder.
-The strength of the key binding is conditional upon the trust in the protection of the private key of the key pair an SD-JWT is bound to.
+The strength of the binding is conditional upon the trust in the protection of the private key of the key pair an SD-JWT is bound to.

 SD-JWT can be used with any JSON-based representation of claims, including JSON-LD.